ethereum-node/merchantApi/README.md

 > CASE 3: A -> C (the payment goes to unconfirmed, and then canceled)

 **Trust Unconfirmed or Not?**

+Sometime payments may take dozens of minute to confirm, should the merchant trust unconfirmed payments or not?
+If not trust unconfirmed payments, the customer may need to wait for long time to get the goods.
+It's not friendly in some cases especially for digital contents.
+But if we trust all unconfirmed payments, attackers can make use of this vulnerability, open a new order, get the goods, and then cancel or make the transaction invalid.

-Ownbit suggests a general rule for merchants to follow:
+To get around of this problem, Ownbit suggests a general rule for merchants to follow:
 - **For account based coins, like: ETH/USDT**, always trust **confirmed** payments only, ship your digital contents to your cusomter only after payment transaction get confirmed.
 - **For UTXO based coins, like: BTC/BCH/LTC...**, merchants can trust **unconfirmed** payments when **rbf** is false.
 The merchant can ship the digital contents immediately in this sutiation.